Leadwerks/Documentation/3daabb.md

 # Axis-aligned Bounding Boxes

-An axis-aligned bounding box is a 3D box with volume.
+An axis-aligned bounding box (AABB) is a 3D box with volume.
 It is defined as having width, height, depth, a center position, and minimum and maximum extents:

 | Member | Type | Description |
 |---|---|---|